Prevent getting Yellow Fever on Safari in Uganda.

 The yellow fever vaccine causes your immune system to produce antibodies against the virus, and it’s administered as a painless injection.

 Few react.
 Check with your doctor or travel clinic.
 They will tell you all that you need to know.

 The vaccine has been used for many decades.
 It is safe and affordable, providing active immunity against yellow fever within ten days for more than 90% of people vaccinated within 30 days for 99% of people protected.

 The vaccine has been available for more than 80 years, and a single dose provides lifelong protection for most people.

 The vaccine is a live, weakened form of the virus given as a single shot.

 CDC Announcement for Travelers from the USA: Yellow fever vaccine availability in the United States is limited.
 If you need to be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.
 Find the clinic nearest you.

 Extra Steps you can take to prevent mosquitoes from biting you and note not all mosquitoes are carriers of Yellow Fever, Malaria, or Dengue Fever in Uganda or Rwanda.
 No Client of ours has become ill from an infectious disease.

-- Wear long trousers – long-sleeved shirt for added protection – avoid blue shirt for added protection from Tsetse Flies – who are annoying but do not carry sleeping sickness in Uganda.
+- Wear long trousers – a long-sleeved shirt for added protection – avoid blue shirt for added protection from Tsetse Flies – who are annoying but do not carry sleeping sickness in Uganda.